 We have advised them to make contactless deliveries, and refrain from shaking hands or having any other physical contact with customers, maintaining a minimum two metre distance at all times.

 We also ask that Amazon Flex delivery partners wash their hands frequently with soap and water for at least 20 seconds, or use an alcohol-based hand sanitiser.
 They should use a tissue to cover a cough or sneeze, throw the tissue in the trash, then wash their hands.
 We've urged all delivery partners and drivers to stay home if they feel sick or have a fever.
 They must be fever-free for at least 72 hours without the use of fever-reducing medication before returning to work.
 And like we’re doing with all individuals, we are supporting people if they need time off.

 We encourage our delivery partners to provide feedback and ideas about these steps and how we can do more.

 Pay and time off for our associates and delivery partners

 If any employee feels unwell, they must stay home and call their healthcare provider.
 All Amazon employees diagnosed with COVID-19 or placed into quarantine will receive up to two weeks of paid time off, so they can get healthy without worrying about lost income.

-Amazon recognises that our associates and delivery partners are playing an essential role for people at a time when many of the services that might normally be available to support them are closed.
-The Amazon Relief Fund, with a $25 million USD initial contribution, will help support our Amazon Flex delivery partners and agency associates under financial distress as a result of COVID-19.
-We are offering all of these groups the ability to apply for a grant if diagnosed with COVID-19 or placed into quarantine by the government or Amazon
+Amazon recognises that our associates and delivery partners continue to play an essential role for people at a time when many of the services that might normally be available to support them are closed.
+The Amazon Relief Fund, with a $25 million USD initial contribution, is available to support our Amazon Flex delivery partners and agency associates under financial distress as a result of COVID-19.
+We are offering all of these groups the ability to apply for a grant if diagnosed with COVID-19 or placed into quarantine by the government or Amazon.